soloflare1/CSE-226-Numerical-Methods-Sessional/README.md

 # CSE-226 - Numerical Methods Sessional

 This repository contains my lab work for the **Numerical Methods Sessional** course (CSE226).
+I will be updating it regularly with the tasks and algorithm implementations completed in each lab session.

 The purpose of this lab is to implement and explore various numerical methods for solving mathematical problems computationally.

 ## Methods Implemented